wilsonmar/mac-setup/README.md

    * <a href="#mac-setup.sh">mac-setup.sh</a> is the main automation script that runs based on the specifications defined in the above files.

    * <a href="#EditEnv">mac-setup.env</a> contains the environment variables used by the mac-setup.sh script.
 The automation script can make a folder to hold the folder (GitHub repository) that can version control files, based on the folder name you specify in the mac-setup.env configuration file.
+   The file is in the $HOME folder so that it is not eligible for upload to GitHub within a repository.

+   Thus, provision is needed to back it up in case of loss of the machine.

 <a name="TextEditors"></a>